-Having a technology solution that collects and stores this information can drastically improve an organisations insight into their financial health, speed up decision making, and reduce the cost of administrative labour.
+Having a technology solution that collects and stores this information can drastically improve an organization’s insight into their financial health, speed up decision making, and reduce the cost of administrative labor.

 In short, it can give a snapshot of all the financial operations of a business.
 There are various accounting systems in the market that can help you, but the market leaders tend to comprise of Quickbooks and Xero.

 What is Enterprise Resource Planning (ERP) software?